tinkerbox/fast-forward/README.md

     http://fast-forward.heroku.com/payment_notifications

 Thus, any IPN sent to Fast Forward will also be sent to /payment_notifications on your local set up.
+You can override

 ## Step 2: Set up your local machine with a dynamic DNS service